popsUlfr/steamos-btrfs/README.md

 Once it reboots it should all be working fine and the /home partition converted.
 This configuration has been confirmed by me and others to survive through updates.

+A log file is created at `/var/log/steamos-btrfs.log` containing the installation and the home conversion log to review the process or help with bug reports.

 ## Install

 **CAUTION**: there's not an easy way back if you proceed!
 Once the /home partition is converted, you can not go back to ext4 and keep your files.